-- Teaching Team (lectures en tutorials): Anne Barros, Yiping Fang, Zhiguo Zeng - Outils informatiques: Python, Matlab
+- Teaching Team (lectures en tutorials): Anne Barros, Zhiguo Zeng - Outils informatiques: Python, Matlab

-- Design a maintenance strategy in a given application context - Make the appropriate modeling choice to assess the performance of a maintenance strategy - $\,\circ\,$ Know how to define and formalize relevant state variables - Know how to define and formalize a performance criterion - Know how to develop a model with the right level of abstraction from the description of scenarios or a set of transition/states - Quantify performance from probabilistic or data-driven models - Know how to identify the right modeling framework based on stochastic processes (renewal process, Markov process, semi-markov, deterministic by pieces) - Know how to calculate probability laws or average quantities from an analytical formalism or Monte Carlo simulation - Optimizing the performance of a maintenance strategy - Know how to implement parametric optimization techniques for a given performance criterion - Know how to formalize an optimization problem when the maintenance strategy is not fixed a priori
+- Design a maintenance strategy in a given application context - Make the appropriate modeling choice to assess the performance of a maintenance strategy - Know how to define and formalize relevant state variables - $\circ\,$ Know how to define and formalize a performance criterion - Know how to develop a model with the right level of abstraction from the description of scenarios or a set of transition/states - Quantify performance from probabilistic or data-driven models - Know how to identify the right modeling framework based on stochastic processes - o Know how to identify the right learning or machine learning algorithm according to a given data set - Know how to calculate probability laws or average quantities from an analytical formalism or Monte Carlo simulation - Optimizing the performance of a maintenance strategy - a.
+Know how to implement parametric optimization techniques for a given performance criterion - b.
+Know how to formalize an optimization problem when the maintenance strategy is not fixed a priori